-The online application for the Gene Haas Machining Technology Scholarship for the 2013-2014 academic year is currently available and will remain open until funds are exhausted.
+The online application for the Gene Haas Machining Technology Scholarship is currently available and will remain open until funds are exhausted.
 Click here for instructions and access to the application.
 If your computer has spam ware, or a firewall that blocks bulk emails, please add firstname.lastname@example.org to your contacts or whitelist.

 About the Gene Haas Foundation